University of East Anglia

-The University of East Anglia (UEA) is a world top 200, UK top 15 institution with a reputation for cutting edge, global research and a long history of student satisfaction.
-The campus is within 320 acres of rolling parkland, three miles from the centre of Norwich, a medieval British City which is also England’s first UNESCO City of Literature.
+The University of East Anglia (UEA) is a world top 200 and UK top 25 institution with a reputation for cutting edge, global research and a long history of student satisfaction.
+The campus is within 320 acres of rolling parkland, three miles from the centre of Norwich, a medieval British city which is also England’s first UNESCO City of Literature.

-Flagship programs include the UK's first School of Environmental Sciences and Creative Writing course.
+Flagship programmes include the UK's first School of Environmental Sciences and Creative Writing course.
 The professional education offered by our Schools of Business, Social Work, Education, and Law are highly regarded.
-Other academic strengths include Economics, History, Film, Television and Media Studies, American Studies, Development Studies, and Philosophy.
+Other academic strengths include Economics, Aural & Oral Sciences, Marketing, Occupational Therapy, Sports Science, American Studies, and Development Studies

 This uniquely-placed University is a leading member of Norwich Research Park, one of Europe's biggest concentrations of researchers in the fields of environment, health and plant science.

 UEA also has the world famous Sainsbury Centre for Visual Arts and hosts an International Literary Festival that has included authors such as Ian McEwan, Nobel laureate Kazuo Ishiguro and Anne Enright (all alumni of UEA's creative writing course).

 - £14,000 living stipend